 "It’s a 'killer' exploit-delivering method as usual tricks such as delivering via email attachments or delivering via URLs(in email bodies) require additional user interactions and are protected by various application sandboxes.
 It’s also a wormable issue rarely seen on Windows platform nowadays.",says the author in his disclosure mail to seclists.org.

 Haifei Li had reported this bug to Microsoft and it was fixed on December 8.
-However if the software are not updated it is still vulnerable to attacks.
+However, if the software is not updated it is still vulnerable to attacks.
 So it is recommended to install the specific updates and patches.
-Further Microsoft has suggested some workarounds like disabling message previews & disable reading Outlook email messages in HTML.
+Further, Microsoft has suggested some workarounds like disabling message previews & disable reading Outlook email messages in HTML.
 For more details refer Microsoft Office RCE Vulnerability – CVE-2015-6172